Unbo10/OOP/Concepts_OOP.md

 Just by looking at the word you can tell it should have something to do with capsules, right?
 Now go back to procedural programming, what do you have?
 A bunch of functions and variables flying around your code.
 It would be wonderful to wrap it all into more comprehensible blocks of code, wouldn't it?
 Well, that's what encapsulation is all about (and, in a way, it's what makes OOP possible):

-> *Encapsulation is the process of bundling or gluing together data and the methods that operate on that data within a single unit (class)*.
+> *Encapsulation is the process of bundling or gluing together data and actions within a single unit (class) while defining layers of access to the data and actions.*

 So object-oriented modeling implies necesarrily to bring from the real, data, fantasy or any other world, some sort of information to the Object-Oriented World (OOW).
 To do that 'trip' or 'translation' you need to get the information into capsules that are unaltered in the trip to the OOW.
 Those capsules are created during the encapsulation process.
 So encapsulation means translating everything into classes that contain attributes and methods.

 > With the current definition, however, encapsulations seems pretty much the same as abstraction, so what's the difference?
-Well, when doing abstraction, you *grasp* or *select* certain information from all the available, whilst when applying encapsulation you *bundle* or *glue* the grapsed information into data units.
-That's why after OOA you end up with some requirements, which determine the filter the abstraction process will use; while after OOD, you end up with an implementation specification that tells you how is the information grasped going to fulfill the requirements.
+Well, both involve the creation of classes, but after abstraction a list of properties and methods is left.
+This list will then be modified in the encapsulation process to make sure the object of a class is presented to other classes via a public interface, and that the object's internals are kept private (information hiding).

 ```mermaid
 classDiagram